implydata/druid-public/docs/tutorials/tutorial-query.md

 ![Query options](../assets/tutorial-query-02.png "Query options")

-Note that the console will by default wrap your SQL queries in a limit so that you can issue queries like `SELECT * FROM wikipedia` without much hesitation - you can turn off this behaviour.
+Note that the console will by default wrap your SQL queries in a limit so that you can issue queries like `SELECT * FROM koalas` without much hesitation - you can turn off this behaviour.

 ### Query SQL via dsql